Skip to Content

 To clear up a very common misconception, the name “Greek oregano” typically refers to the species that’s been growing in the Mediterranean long before humans ever lived there.

-This is considered “the original” oregano species: having been used most prominently by ancient Greeks, the herb became known as Greek oregano, which is the exact same thing as a jar of dried leaves from the store labeled as simply, “oregano”.
+This is considered “the original” species: having been used most prominently by ancient Greeks, the herb became known as Greek, which is the exact same thing as a jar of dried leaves from the store labeled as simply “oregano.”

-They are one and the same, although some argue that it’s only Greek oregano if it comes from the region itself, rather than cultivated from a plant in another.
-Either way, oregano from the store is most likely just Greek oregano!
+They are one and the same, although some argue that it’s only a Greek variety if it comes from the region itself rather than cultivated from a plant in another.
+Either way, those purchased from the store are most likely just the Greek variety!

 Greek Vs. Italian Oregano

-These two species actually are a bit different.
-Greek oregano is known for its pungent and highly aromatic oil, while Italian oregano is a bit more laid back and flavorful than spicy.
-The two can be used interchangeably, but if a recipe calls for a specific type of oregano, it might pay to try to find the exact type the recipe calls for.
+These two species are actually a bit different.
+Greek varieties are known for their pungent and highly aromatic oil, while Italian varieties are a bit more laid back and flavorful than spicy.
+The two can be used interchangeably, but if a recipe calls for a specific type, it might pay to try to find the exact type a recipe calls for.

 In some instances, a mixture of the two can be both spicy and earthy, which helps level it out in less prominently flavored dishes, such as those with a white sauce, oil-based, or as a rub.